 - 7. Maintain Storage Cleanliness

 Food inventory requires regular supervision.
 Some of your products may sell faster than others.
 Therefore, don’t let the stock run out when consumer demand is high.

 In order to avoid shortages or out-of-stock, you need to monitor your food inventory levels in real-time.
 That means, you can’t just rely on periodic stock-taking, which usually takes a long time.
 You need a simpler way to maintain your stock levels, for example by having an automated inventory management system.
 This system can help you streamline your business processes.
 You also can download inventory software pricing scheme calculations to apply to your business.

 2. Avoid Excessive Buying

-Avoiding shortages or out of stock doesn’t mean you have to buy more than what’s needed.
+Avoiding shortages or being out of stock doesn’t mean you have to buy more than what’s needed.
 You don’t want to keep your food inventory for so long that it ends up stale and unsalable, do you?

 Therefore, it is important to pay attention to your stock procurement.
 The key is to buy the right amount, according to demands.
 To be able to do this, you need to perform inventory forecasting correctly.
-You can check your sales and inventory history, study the current market trends as well as economic conditions.
+You can check your sales and inventory history, and study the current market trends as well as economic conditions.